c0p4c4b4n4/grpc-grpc-java/_raw/example1/readme.md

 * The application is simple and has low loads, and increasing performance is not economically justified.
 * The application has unary requests/responses and does not use streaming.
-(Or the application *does* use streaming, but you consider that using the WebSockets protocol and an application protocol on top of it does not violate the REST architecture.)
+(Or the application *does* use streaming, but you consider that using WebSockets does not violate the REST architecture)
 * Requests to the server are made directly from a browser, but using the gRPC-Web proxy is not technically justified.
 * The application has an public API intended for use by a large number of consumers outside your organization.
-(The technical level of these developers may vary, and some of them may have difficulty adopting HTTP/2 or debugging binary messages.)
+(The technical level of these developers may vary, and some of them may have difficulty adopting HTTP/2 or debugging packed binary messages)
 * Your organization has proven engineering processes that guarantee successful backward and forward compatibility and versioning during the evolution of the application.

 Regardless of whether or not you use gRPC, remember that you should make decisions based on technical requirements, not preconceptions.
-It may turn out that the best solution to your problem is neither option gRPC nor option REST, but something else entirely — such as GraphQL, a WebSocket-based framework (Socket.IO, RSocket, Spring WebFlux), or even a message-oriented solution.
+It may turn out that the best solution to your problem is neither gRPC nor REST, but something else entirely — such as GraphQL, a WebSocket-based framework (Socket.IO, RSocket, Spring WebFlux — just to name a few), or even a message-oriented solution.